Leon-Parepko/Image-Cropper/README.md

 the same time.
 Also, you could use console mode to perform operations faster and with higher performance.

+## Start:
+* Manual

+  Before starting the program, make sure you have preinstalled `python 3.7` and all libraries from `REQUIREMENTS.txt`.
+  Then you could start the main application by running `Main.py`.

+* Auto

+  Using Virtual env. you could simply start it by.....

+## Working Modes:
+#### GUI:
+* In this mode you could use graphical interface to interact with application.

+#### CMD:
+* This one is used for automation or in case you do not want to use graph. interface.

 ## Example:
 Here is a simple example of input command and output result: